-Susan K. Johnson, RN, BSN -- Portland, OR
+Susan Johnson, RN, BSN

-Caregiver burnout is a state of physical, emotional, and mental exhaustion that may be accompanied by a change in attitude from positive and caring, to negative and unconcerned.
+Caregiver burnout is a state of physical, emotional, and mental exhaustion that may be accompanied by a change in attitude from positive and caring--to negative and unconcerned.
 Burnout can occur when caregivers don't get enough needed help or they try to do more than what they are able to do – physically, mentally, or financially.

 Phase I: The caregiver goes through a "honeymoon" period.
 They enter the caregiver relationship with idealism and have an eagerness to do well and make changes.
 But, after 16-18 months the situation becomes more routine and unexpected disappointments can and do occur.

-Phase II: Caregivers may experience decreased motivation and become less efficient, putting in more hours, but with poor effort and outcome.
+Phase II: Caregivers may have decreased motivation and become less efficient, putting in more hours, but with poor effort and outcome.
 They may even voice complaints about caregiving efforts and their role as a caregiver.

 Phase III: Caregivers experience more serious problems, including chronic physical, mental, and behavioral symptoms.
 Physical signs can include changes in sleep patterns or appetite, illness, physical exhaustion, and loss of interest in activities previously enjoyed.
 Mental signs can include depression, emotional exhaustion, withdrawal, anxiety, frustration, and resentment.
 The physical and mental signs can manifest in one's behavior through unpleasant communication and interactions, wishing to get away, drinking, abuse and neglect, and becoming lost in the caregiver role.
 If these symptoms develop, help should be sought.